 Improve Employee Recognition

-A big part of the performance review involves employee recognition and rewarding your best people.
+A big part of performance review involves employee recognition and rewarding your best people.
 These rewards can be anything from compensation bonuses and salary increases to additional benefits and perks.

 Traditionally, these rewards only come sporadically.
 Employees have to await each new performance review for recognition and these reviews could be separated by many months.
 This often translates into great people in your organization spending a lot of time feeling undervalued.